cegui/cegui-dependencies/CEGUI-DEPENDENCIES-README.txt

 the original, umodified, code you should download your own copies of the original source and perform your own build.

-28th May 2011, The CEGUI Project.
+12th April 2014, The CEGUI Project.